- development of prospective memory

 I study cognitive development across the lifespan with a focus on the development of future-oriented cognition and the influence that executive functioning and social understanding have on these abilities.
 I use experimental methods to study the development of prospective memory, defined as the ability to remember to carry out an action in the future, as well as the factors that influence prospective memory performance in early childhood and in aging.
 I am especially interested in the role of executive functioning in their prospective memory performance.
 Additionally, I study how children project themselves into future scenarios and the factors that contribute to the difficulty that young children have with thinking about their future self.

-Mahy, C. E. V., Moses, L. J., & Kliegel, M. (in press).
+Mahy, C. E. V., Moses, L. J., & Kliegel, M. (2014).
 The impact of age, ongoing task difficulty, and cue salience on preschoolers’ prospective memory performance: The role of executive function.
-Journal of Experimental Child Psychology.
+Journal of Experimental Child Psychology, 127, 52-64.

 Mahy, C. E. V., Moses, L. J., & Pfeifer, J. H. (2014).
 How and where: Theory-of-mind in the brain.
 Developmental Cognitive Neuroscience, 9, 68-81.